SutirthaSaha/coding/sliding-window.md

 ```
 Always remember for each new index you encounter - you perform some work.
 Whenever the window size exceeds the limit, you revert the changes.

-### Maximum of all subarrays of size k
+### Maximum of all subarrays of size k*
 Given an array and a size of window k, we need to find out all the maximums in a window of size k.

+### Intuition
 For this we need a data structure that has efficient operations on both ends - double ended queue, and we would store the possible contenders for the maximum value in it.
 So we pop if we encounter any value greater than it in the window.
-- this ensures that we have already the next maximum with us when we are removing elements that are not in the window but was also a contender for the maximum
+- this ensures that we have already the next maximum with us when we are removing elements that are not in the window but was also a contender for the maximum.

 ```python
 def subarray_max(nums, k):
     result = []